-While the specific requirements depend on the industry, workers’ comp helps protect any business owner from devastating damages as a result of on-the-job accidents or injuries.
+While the specific coverage requirements are established by state law and depend on the industry, workers’ comp helps protect any business owner from devastating damages as a result of on-the-job accidents or injuries.

-If the Florida employer does not comply with a stop-work order, the action could result in criminal charges.
-You could also be subject to a stop-work order if payroll is understated or concealed to avoid coverage requirements or employees’ duties are misrepresented to avoid paying workers’ compensation insurance premiums.
+Stop-work orders also may be instituted if your payroll is understated or concealed to avoid coverage requirements or if your employees’ duties are misrepresented to avoid paying workers’ compensation insurance premiums.

 Florida state law also determines what types of injuries are covered by workers’ compensation insurance, but there are general guidelines that can help you understand what typically qualifies for a workers’ comp claim:

 - The injury did not result from intentional self-harm, drug or alcohol use, or fighting.